First-Time Home Buyer’s Guide to Knox, Blount, Monroe, and Loudon Counties

 Get Your Finances in Order

-Start by reviewing your credit score and addressing any issues.
-Lenders typically prefer scores above 620, though 740+ secures better rates.
-Save for a down payment—while 20% is traditional, many first-time buyer programs accept 3-5%.
-Don't forget to budget for closing costs, typically 2-5% of the purchase price.
+Begin by reviewing your credit score and addressing any issues early.
+Most lenders look for scores above 620, while higher scores can unlock better interest rates.
+Save for a down payment—many first-time buyer programs allow as little as 3–5%—and plan for closing costs, typically 2–5% of the purchase price.

 Determine Your Budget and Priorities